strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

     <<<

-If you need to provide a placeholder for a field that you know has to be filled out soon, add a "TBD" (to be done) or a "TBC" (to be confirmed) string.
+If you need to provide a placeholder for a field that you know has to be filled out soon, add a "TBD" (to be done, by our team) or a "TBC" (to be confirmed with a customer or a supplier) string.

 One of the upcoming features of StrictDoc is a calculation of document maturity based on a number of TBD/TBCs found in document.
 This is a common practice in